ni/nimble/packages/nimble-components/src/slider/slider.spec.md

 -   `nimble-slider`

-_Attributes:_
+_Attributes:_ Unchanged

--   `min` - minimum allowed value for the slider
--   `max` - maximum allowed value for the slider
--   `step` - limits the values of the `slider` to increments of the `step` value added to the minimum value of the `slider`'s total range.
-The default value is 1.
-The minimum and maximum values of a `slider`'s range are always valid results regardless of the `step` prop.
-The `step` prop is used as the value for incrementing the thumb by pressing the arrow keys.
--   `value` - Allows authors to specify the initial selected range of the `slider`.
-It defaults to a (step constrained) value at the midpoint on the `slider`'s total range.
--   `orientation` - horizontal or vertical values allowed.
--   `mode` - only supported value is `single-value`.
-FAST specifies additional modes in its spec, but those modes are not yet implemented.

-_Events_

--   `change` - raise the change event for external parties to be informed of the `slider`'s value change.

-_Slots_

--   `track` - the `horizontal` or `vertical` track along which the thumb slides
--   `thumb` - the control the user drags along the track to change the value of the slider
--   `default` slot - Providing child elements to the `nimble-slider` will be hosted in the default slot and presented as track labels.
-See `nimble-slider-label` below.
+_Events_: Unchanged

+_Slots_: Unchanged

 ### Angular Integration

 The slider will have an Angular directive in the `nimble-angular` package which allows binding to the attributes listed above.
-The slider will also have a `ControlValueAccessor` for use in Angular forms.
+The slider will also have a `ControlValueAccessor` for use in Angular forms, which will be based upon [Angular's built-in RangeValueAccessor](https://v12.angular.io/api/forms/RangeValueAccessor#rangevalueaccessor).

 ### Color customization